DrakirL/DrakirL.github.io/p10/background.md

 You come from a place of great privilege *INSERT MORE DETAILS HERE* <br>
 <br><br>
 You learn an old traditional language of your domain and gain Training in "History". <br>
-You gain 2 Skill Points in Athletics, Handling, Lore, and Authority. <br>
+Starting Skills: Athletics, Handling, Lore, and Authority. <br>
-Learn one Rank 1 Cantrip Spell of your choice.
+Learn any one 1 Spell.
 <br><br>
 Your equipment consists of:
 + A scroll of pedigree in a scroll case.